Skip to main content

 Parallax Mode

-Clicking the button to the right of the Plane A (Foreground) Selector allows you to turn on parallax mode for the scene.
-When parallax mode is enabled you can split the background into up to three slices which can be modified to scroll at different speeds as the camera moves in game.
+When parallax mode is enabled you can split the plane into up to three slices which can be modified to scroll at different speeds as the camera moves in game.

 Be aware as noted on the Backgrounds & Maps > Maps vs Images section this only works with images and not with Tiled maps.